Current business situation

 Business is normally conducted in English and in a straightforward manner.
 As in many Asian countries, Singapore has a formal business culture with a few rules concerning etiquette which can vary according to the different nationalities e.g. Chinese, Malay and Indian.

-There are many useful publications on business culture in Singapore.
-Visitors may want to read these books before their visit.
+There are many useful publications on business culture in Singapore and potential visitors may want to read these books before their visit.

 Generally speaking, Australians are held in high regard in Singapore.